 Living in a digitally connected world has its advantages.
-The speed at which businesses operate, business operations have picked up the pace, growth is taking place faster, deals are made within seconds, and bank transfers happen within the blink of an eye.
+The speed at which businesses operate has accelerated; growth is happening faster, deals are made within seconds, and bank transfers happen in the blink of an eye.
 Then why should we lag when it comes to document signing?

-In the digital age, demanding physical presence has become outdated as many tools, and platforms offer integrated and straightforward online solutions to make life easy.
-Attaching an eSign or electronic signature is now standard practice and will soon replace signing with a pen and paper.
-This advancement in technology has eliminated the nuisances of time-consuming processes of affixing a physical signature.
+In the digital age, the demand for physical presence has become outdated, as many tools and platforms offer integrated, straightforward online solutions that make life easier.
+Attaching an e-signature is now standard practice and will soon replace pen-and-paper signing.
+This technological advancement has eliminated the nuisances of time-consuming processes for affixing a physical signature.

 E-signatures are currently being used for:

-Although the trend has picked up speed, not many are aware of the nuances of an electronic signature and how it works.
+Although the trend has picked up speed, not many people are aware of the nuances of electronic signatures and how they work.
 Let us dive into some aspects of eSign and why it’s fast turning into a global miracle.

 What is an electronic signature?

 There are different definitions of this worldwide.
-Easily put, an electronic signature is a digital process of signing and validating documents online.
+Put simply, an electronic signature is a digital process for signing and validating documents online.
 There are many ways to do this.
-But still, the signature needs to mark the required document, and there has to be a logical relation between the document and the signatory.
+But the signature still needs to mark the required document, and there must be a logical relationship between the document and the signatory.
 This makes the electronic signature legally binding, efficient, and cost-effective.

-The world currently uses an open-ended definition making electronic signatures an umbrella term to denote various ways of signing digital documents.
+The world currently uses an open-ended definition, treating electronic signatures as an umbrella term for various ways of signing digital documents.
 Some ways included are:

 Is electronic signature legally binding?

-An electronic signature is legally binding to all the parties affixing it around the world.
-In India, the Government of India (GOI) amended the Information Technology Act 2000 in 2008; to encourage and enhance the use of digital signatures.
-Now, many governmental and private companies and bodies are endorsing the use of eSign based on the guidelines provided by the IT (Amendment) Act 2008.
+An electronic signature is legally binding on all parties affixing it, worldwide.
+In India, the Government of India (GOI) amended the Information Technology Act 2000 in 2008 to encourage and enhance the use of digital signatures.
+Now, many government and private companies and bodies are endorsing the use of eSign in accordance with the guidelines provided by the IT (Amendment) Act 2008.

 ℹ The Information Technology (Amendment) Act 2008 introduced the Adhar-bases electronic signature.

-The current Indian law states that a hand signature is not the only way to validate a document.
-It is not of grave importance if the parties have reached the agreement physically or electronically; a contract is said to be valid nonetheless.
+Current Indian law states that a handwritten signature is not the only way to validate a document.
+It is not of grave importance whether the parties have reached the agreement in person or electronically; a contract is valid nonetheless.

 Although the IT Act encourages the use of eSign, there are only two forms that are considered valid in India: